-When selecting new tyres for your vehicle you will have some difficult decisions to make and one of the first may be ‘how much do I want to spend on my tyres?’
+When selecting new tyres for your vehicle, you’ll likely have some decisions to make – with one of the first being ‘how much do I want to spend on my tyres?’
 The answer to this, however, is not as straightforward as it seems.
-Budget tyres unarguably have a smaller price tag but may not be the bargain they appear to be if they need to be replaced more frequently than premium tyres.
+Budget tyres unarguably have a smaller price tag but may not be the bargain they appear to be – as they often need to be replaced more frequently than premium tyres.

-Premium brand tyres boast well-known brand names which are accompanied by a long history in the tyre industry.
-Premium manufacturers sell billions of tyres all over the world and high levels of competition between brands means that tyre standards are constantly raising, as each manufacturer strives to have the safest and best performing tyres.
-Premium tyres cost more than budget tyres as you are paying for the time, money and technology that has been invested in to the tyre.
+Premium brand tyres, on the other hand, boast well-known names which are accompanied by a long history in the tyre industry.
+Premium trye brand manufacturers sell billions of tyres all over the world and high levels of competition between brands means that tyre standards are constantly rising.
+Each manufacturer strives to have the safest and best performing tyres, which is one of the reasons why premium tyres cost more than budget tyres – as you are paying for the time, money and technology that has been invested into the tyre.

 Initially, budget tyres seem to be the most cost effective due to their smaller price tag.
 Premium tyres, however, tend to be the more economical choice.
-This is because they are usually constructed with a higher quality rubber and designed with a tread pattern which can withstand wear differently to budgets.
+This is because they are usually constructed with a higher quality rubber and designed with a tread pattern which can withstand wear differently to budget tyres.
 It is also important to bear in mind that tyres, both budget and premium, will live longer the better they are cared for.
-You can drastically extend the life of your tyres if you look after them correctly, click here for some tips on tyre maintenance.
+You can drastically extend the life of your tyres if you look after them correctly – find out some top tyre maintenance tips now.

-Choosing tyres can be difficult but bear in mind that there isn’t really such thing as a good or a bad tyre.
+Choosing tyres can be difficult but bear in mind that there isn’t really such a thing as a ‘good’ or a ‘bad’ tyre.
 The tyre that you select should suit what you are expecting from your drive.

-There are many other factors invested in your tyre choice as well, so make sure that you do your research before making your purchase.
-Avoid buying a tyre solely on the price tag or brand name, instead think about which tyre would best suit your driving style and requirements, your vehicle as well as your budget.
+There are many other factors in your tyre choice too, so make sure that you do your research before making your purchase.
+Avoid buying a tyre solely on the price tag or brand name - instead, think about which tyre would best suit your driving style and requirements, your vehicle as well as your budget.

 At Merityre Specialists we have a huge range of budget and premium tyres from leading manufacturers and our range is designed to suit a variety of budgets.
-Buy your tyres online from Merityre and have them fitted at your local branch at a time that suits you.
+Now you know the difference between budget and premium tyres, buy your tyres online from Merityre and have them fitted at your local branch at a time that suits you.
 Alternatively, visit your local Merityre Specialists for extra advice and guidance on choosing the right tyres for your vehicle.